kenarab/twitterAnalytics/README.md

 ```

-# Generating testcases
+# Generating sample data and testcases

-As original database is 200mb, process can take some processing time
+As original database is 200mb, processing full database can take some time.
+A method for generating datasets for development and testcases generation is shown.

+# Testcase generation example
 ```R
 # download dataset from [Historico de nombres](https://datos.gob.ar/dataset/otros-nombres-personas-fisicas).
 A mirror is at
 argentina.names.retriever <- ArgentinaNamesRetriever.class$new()